phanirithvij/central_server/README.tech.md

 Bash completions also work for linux systems

 ## TODO
-- [ ] Remove pkger and use packr2 because pkger slow
+- [x] Remove pkger and use packr2 because pkger slow
+  - [x] Removed packr instead because file modtimes are not supported packr

 ## Dev notes
 - Using client/web a react app might change it to Vue